Submillimeter radiation as the thermal component of the Neupert Effect: Introduction

-All the mentioned works concentrate in the SXR wavelength domain to observe the thermal emission. \citet{Trottetetal:2000} observed that H$\alpha$ has a slow (accumulative) and fast (direct) relationship with HXR: either chromospheric evaporation or continuous coronal heat flux maybe responsible for the slow response.
-In another statistical work, \citet{Veronigetal:2002c} analyzed the timing between SXR, HXR and H$\alpha$, showing that in 90\% of all cases, SXR starts before HXR while H$\alpha$ starts simultaneously with HXR.
-Moreover, SXR and H$\alpha$ maximum fluxes are time coincident with the HXR end.
+All of the works mentioned concentrate on the SXR wavelength domain to observe the thermal emission. \citet{Trottetetal:2000} observed that H$\alpha$ has a slow (accumulative) and fast (direct) relationship with HXR: either chromospheric evaporation or continuous coronal heat flux may be responsible for the slow response.
+In another statistical work, \citet{Veronigetal:2002c} analyzed the timing between SXR, HXR, and H$\alpha$, showing that in 90\,\% of all cases, SXR starts before HXR while H$\alpha$ starts simultaneously with HXR.
+Moreover, SXR and H$\alpha$ maximum fluxes are temporally coincident with the end of HXR.

-Solar flare observations at submillimeter frequencies (here considered frequencies $> 100$~GHz) are relatively new.
+Solar flare observations at submillimeter frequencies (here considered to be frequencies $> 100$\,GHz) are relatively new.
 For this reason the physical origin of the emission is still a subject of debate.
-Thermal bremsstrahlung and synchrotron radiation, or a combination of both, are the main candidate sources of radiation at high frequencies \citep[see, e.g., ][]{Bastianetal:1998, PickVilmer:2008}.
-Other mechanisms were suggested as well \citep{KaufmannRaulin:2006,FleishmanKontar:2010,Kruckeretal:2013}, but the lack of a better spectral coverage toward the THz range does not allow to draw definitive conclusions.
-In \citet{Trottetetal:2002,Trottetetal:2011} and \citet{Luthietal:2004a,Luthietal:2004b} the submillimeter radiation during the time-extended or gradual phase of the solar flares was compatible with thermal bremsstrahlung, while during the impulsive phase it was considered of synchrotron origin.
-Moreover \citet{Tsapetal:2016} have shown a particular flare whose emission between 93 and 140~GHz increases and can be attributed solely to thermal bremsstrahlung.
+Thermal bremsstrahlung and synchrotron radiation, or a combination of both, are the main candidate sources of radiation at high frequencies \citep[see, \eg, ][]{Bastianetal:1998, PickVilmer:2008}.
+Other mechanisms have been suggested \citep{KaufmannRaulin:2006,FleishmanKontar:2010,Kruckeretal:2013}, but the lack of a better spectral coverage toward the THz range does not allow us to draw definitive conclusions.
+In the work of \citet{Trottetetal:2002,Trottetetal:2011}, \citet{Luthietal:2004a}, and \citet{Luthietal:2004b} the submillimeter radiation during the time-extended or gradual phase of the solar flares was compatible with thermal bremsstrahlung, while during the impulsive phase it was considered of synchrotron origin.
+Moreover \citet{Tsapetal:2016} have shown a particular flare whose emission between 93 and 140\,GHz increases and can be attributed solely to thermal bremsstrahlung.